GemeenteNijmegen/os-remote-sensing/R/README.md

 Run the procedure via '00_init_batch_run.R'

 Output is served to DATA-directory (geopackages), PLOTS-directory (images) and REPORT-directory (xls-sheets)

-For more information see README in the R-directory.

-## Python
-Python: Define the neighbourhood code(s) in the neighbourhood.csv file.
-You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the region from the main aerial photo of the Netherlands*.
-You may use ecw as file-format.
-Please verify and adjust settings in 'start.py'

-Run the procedure via 'start.py'

 *)
 https://datasciencevng.nl/s/ztnYabpulASJakHR (119GB), photo 2020 (early summer)